-Complete online Application to Graduate College and EACS program prior to application deadline for the semester for which you are applying. (click here for link)
+Complete online Application to Graduate College and EACS program prior to application deadline for the semester for which you are applying.
+When completing the online admission application please select a major code for either Norman traditional M315 or Blended/Online M316. (click here for link)

 Applicants for the program leading to the degree of Master of Education (M.Ed.) must present the degree of Bachelor of Science in Education as conferred by the University of Oklahoma or the equivalent, including twelve hours of acceptable undergraduate work in education.
 The student may elect a thesis or a non-thesis program.
 A student will normally complete work within five calendar years after the student's first graduate enrollment at the University of Oklahoma.

 B.S. in Education or equivalent is required for admission.
 Students must have 12 hours of prerequisite courses in Education.
 Students without the necessary prerequisites are expected to fulfill those requirements.
 Additional courses may be required depending upon the area of certification and the area of study.